mfornet/tcgen/descriptions.md

 C 2

 After C 1 integer | After O 1 integeer | After A 2 integer (how to solve this?)

+# Complex testcases:

+533A.html

+# Wrong

+(almost good) 691D.html (this can be fixed with proper separators).